masternodeh/0-docs/docs/sd/servicedesk-info.md

 _Phase 2:_
 * A notification of a new ticket will be sent to the TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
-* From the URL ticket in the TG channel, mod opens it with the credentials communicated on a previous section
+* From the URL ticket in the TG channel, mod opens it with the credentials to open/edit a ticket (see above)
 * Mod checks the stuck TX details and changes the state of the ticket to "Escalated to Discord" when data validated
 * System sends an email to the dev team with the details of the escalated ticket
 * Mod notifies as usual the dev team via the Discord #stuck-tx channel